 We never used it for anything but transportation but you can use it for other things as well like taxis, ferries, TRA convenience stores, etc. Follow this link to see the full scope of use of an EasyCard.

-If you’re looking for deals on tours, airport transfers, pocket wifi rental, etc, then I suggest searching through KKday.
-They’re an e-commerce travel platform based in Taiwan so for me, there’s no better place to find travel deals in this country than on KKday.
-They have a wide selection at great prices.
+If you’re looking for deals on tours, airport transfers, pocket wifi rental, etc, then I suggest searching through Klook.
+They’re a reputable e-commerce travel platform that offers a wide selection of tours and other travel-related services at great prices.

-Check out KKday’s website for a list of deals in Taiwan.
+Check out Klook for a list of deals in Taiwan.
 You can do a search by city to narrow it down.
 I often find interesting activities that I wouldn’t normally think of myself, so it’s always fun to look.

 We bought travel insurance for our trip to Taiwan because we planned on riding bikes and going hiking, but we don’t always get travel insurance before every trip.
 It depends on where we’re going and what we’ll be doing.